arshad-yaseen/nice-retry/README.md

 const result = await retry.async(fn, {
   initialDelay: 1000, // Start with 1 second delay
   maxDelay: 30000, // Never wait more than 30 seconds
-  backoffFactor: 2, // Double the delay after each attempt });
+});
 ```